Date published - 19/07/2017

 Supporting academics and policymakers in sharing evidence-based research and ideas on the major social, cultural and economic challenges facing society regionally, nationally and beyond.

-The post Martin McGuinness’s resignation and the prospects for change in Northern Ireland appeared first on QPOL.
+The post Competing with the Past: The Struggle for Truth in Northern Ireland appeared first on QPOL.

-The post Muslims in Scotland: The Making of Community in a Post-9/11 World appeared first on QPOL.
+The post The Irish Border as a Customs Frontier after Brexit appeared first on QPOL.

 The prospects for frictionless and invisible solutions for the Irish border after Brexit are limited.
 Dr Katy Hayward

 outlines a practical summary of the difference that would be made by a hard Brexit to the movement of goods across the Irish border.